What is in this leaflet

 What it looks like

 DBL™ Heparin Sodium Injection BP is a colourless or straw coloured solution for injection.
-It comes in glass ampoules or vials.
+It comes in glass ampoules.

 DBL™ Heparin Sodium Injection BP contains heparin sodium as the active ingredient.
 It also contains: